joshfermin/twitterstream/README.md

 Simple express app that streams in a sample of live tweets and performs sentiment analysis on them.
 Implemented using Node.js and Express.

 ## To Run:
- Add a file name ".env" that contains your twitter API keys in the root directory.
+ Add a file named ".env" that contains your twitter API keys in the root directory.
 It should be in the following format:
 ```
 TWITTER_CONSUMER_KEY=xxxx
 TWITTER_SECRET_KEY=xxxx